Parliamentary Electoral Dialogue Spaces

 How to ensure gender sensitivity/inclusive programming?

-• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources framework, ensuring that the needs of women and gender minorities are systematically considered.
+• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources frameworks, ensuring that the needs of women and gender minorities are systematically considered.

-• Actively involve the women parliamentary network as well as women’s rights groups and LGBTQI+ movements in the design and implementation of parliamentary education.
+• Actively involve the women’s parliamentary network as well as women’s rights groups and LGBTQI+ movements in the design and implementation of parliamentary education.

 6.